 Such a system is called Instant Runoff Voting (IRV), or more commonly, Ranked Choice Voting (RCV).
 The crucial difference is this system gives voters a way to rank their choices according to how satisfied they would be if that candidate were to win.
 This is as natural to the voter as choosing what's for dinner.
 Once the ballots are cast, the entire voter intent is captured -- assuming they use paper ballots -- and can be counted as many times as necessary to determine the winner.

-In practice, it works just like a normal FPTP election if the initial count shows a clear winner with 51% of the votes.
+In practice, it works just like a normal FPTP election if the initial count shows a clear winner with more than 50% of the votes.
 But when that threshold is not met, the ballots are simply tallied again.
-Only this time the 2nd choice of some voters is counted instead of their 1st choice.
+Only this time, the 2nd choice of certain voters are counted, instead of their 1st choice.

 More voters matter